yusufnegahban/Scraper_googel_api_book/README.md

 ---

 ## 🚀 What We Did
+**Flask App Structure 📚**

+-The create_app function builds the Flask app foundation 🏛️:

+-Sets up the app with a PostgreSQL database connection 🗄️.

+-Fetches data using a scraper from the Google Books API 📦.

+**Displays data via:**

+Route (main_bp): Shows books in a pretty HTML page 🌐.

+API (api_bp): Sends raw JSON data for other apps 🚀.

 ### 1️⃣ Data Scraping
 - Used **Python**, `requests`, and `BeautifulSoup` to grab book info from [books.toscrape.com](http://books.toscrape.com)